-Dependencies: FMT LIM.1 Limited capabilities: fulfilled by

-FMT_LIM.1/PERSO.

-FMT_LIM.2.1 /PERSO The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced:

-Deploying Test Features after TOE Delivery does not allow

-1.User Data to be manipulated and disclosed, 2.TSF data to be manipulated or disclosed, attacks
+Hierarchical to: Dependencies: No other components FMT_LIM.1 Limited capabilities: fulfilled by FMT_LIM.1/PERSO.
+FMT_LIM.2.1 /PERSO The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced: Deploying Test Features after TOE Delivery does not allow 1.
+User Data to be manipulated and disclosed , 2.
+TSF data to be manipulated or disclosed , 3. software to be reconstructed , 4. substantial information about construction of TSF to be gathered which may enable other attacks

-3.software to be reconstructed,

-4. substantial information about construction of TSF to be gathered which may enable other

-Application note: The term "software" in item 4 of FMT_LIM.1.1 and FMT_LIM.2.1 refers to both IC Dedicated and IC Embedded Software.
+Application note: The term "software" in item 4 of FMT LIM.1.1 and FMT LIM.2.1 refers to both IC Dedicated and IC Embedded Software.

-The TOE shall meet the requirement "Management of TSF data (FMT_MTD.1)" as specified below (Common Criteria Part 2).
+The TOE shall meet the requirement "Management of TSF data (FMT MTD.1)" as specified below (Common Criteria Part 2).
 The iterations address different management functions and different TSF data.